 So why are these systems so popular?
 First of all, they allow you to get your website up and running very quickly.
 And second, they enable you to make changes to your website yourself – without having to pay extra for a programmer.

 The key difference between a CMS (content management system) and a website builder is flexibility.
 WordPress.org, for example, is a lot more flexible than a website builder.
 But the problem is that it’s also a lot more difficult to set up and to maintain.
-Read more about the pros and cons of website builders here.
+We’ve compared WordPress to three website builders here.
 And here you can find our WordPress beginners guide.